siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Relation-Aware Addition.md

 U+V := (u+v)^2
 $$

-first, and only then, when the inner-state algebra permits it:
+first, and only then, when the inner-state product distributes:

 $$
-d(U,V)=uv+vu \rightsquigarrow 2\kappa uv.
+d(U,V):=uv+vu.
 $$

-Thus $2\kappa uv$ is not the definition of addition.
-It is a common scalar form of the interaction descriptor.
+Thus $d(U,V)$ is not an extra number placed beside addition.
+It is the interaction term exposed by expanding the square of the joined inner states.

 ## Basic Laws